-- Study materials will be provided every week that is reading (chapters and articles not accesible in the MUNI library), presentations and films (files or links) - Each session will consist of a screening, followed by a discussion and a lecture on a film/topic/artist - November 1st lecture on the slovak branch of the new wave will be given Katarína Kunkelová (PhD candidate at FAV MUNI) - Final Assesment oral exam students have to provide a list of 16 films, with short abstract of 250 words, summarizing the story and highlighting any element they feel are worth discussing + summary of two chapters/articles provided by the teacher - The dates of the exam TBA https://www.filmovyprehled.cz/en https://dafilms.com/ https://www.youtube.com/results?search_query=česká+filmová+klasika+nfa
+- -Study materials will be provided every week that is reading (chapters and articles), presentations and films (files or links) - -Each session will consist of a screening, followed by a discussion and a lecture on a film/topic/artist - Two stages of evaluation: - A written essay on the film Cozy dens (Pelíšky, 1999, dir.
+Jan Hřebejk).
+The paper should be three to five pages long and will have to highlight similarities and/or differences with selected New Wave films in terms of narration / settings / character construction / values / meanings.
+Deadline: Sunday November 19th. - 2.
+Oral exam students have to provide a list of 10 films, with short abstract of 250 words, summarizing the story and highlighting any element they feel are worth discussing + summary of two chapters/articles provided by the teacher in the Readings file